 Roberto Merlin was born in Buenos Aires, Argentina.
 He received the Licenciado en Ciencias Fisicas (M.S.) degree from the University of Buenos Aires, Argentina, in 1973 and the Dr. rer. nat.
 (Ph.D.) degree from the University of Stuttgart, Germany, in 1978.
 His graduate advisor was Professor Manuel Cardona.
 After a postdoctoral position in the group of Professor Miles V. Klein at the University of Illinois at Urbana-Champaign, he joined the Physics faculty of the University of Michigan in 1980.
 He became Associate Professor in 1985 and Full Professor in 1989.
 During 1993-1996, Merlin served as Associate Chair for Research and Facilities of the Department of Physics.
-He is currently the Director of the Optical Physics Interdisciplinary Laboratory.
 Since 2000, he has held a joint appointment in the Department of Electrical Engineering and Computer Science.
 Merlin was a Visiting Professor at the Max-Planck-Institut FKF, Stuttgart, Germany in 1987, at the Hong Kong University of Science and Technology in 1996, and at the Université Pierre et Marie Curie, Paris, France in 2007.
 In 1997, he held the Visiting Professor Iberdrola Chair at the Universidad Autonoma de Madrid, Spain.

-Merlin is a Fellow of the American Physical Society (1996), the Optical Society of America (2000), the von Humboldt Foundation (1987) and the John Simon Guggenheim Memorial Foundation (2007) and the Simons Foundation (2013).
+Merlin is a Fellow of the American Physical Society (1996), the Optical Society of America (2000), the von Humboldt Foundation (1987), the John Simon Guggenheim Memorial Foundation (2007) and the Simons Foundation (2013).
 Other honors include the 2006 Frank Isakson Prize of the American Physical Society for Optical Effects in Solids and Lannin Lecturer (2002) at the Department of Physics, Pennsylvania State University.
 His service record includes Chair of the APS Forum on International Physics (1996-1997), Member of the APS Committee on International Freedom of Scientists (2002-2004) and General Chair of the Quantum Electronics and Laser Science Conference (2006).
 He is also a member of the Editorial Board of the Springer Series in Solid State Sciences and the journal Solid State Communications, and a Divisional Associate Editor of Physical Review Letters.

 Radiationless Electromagnetic Interference: Evanescent-Field Lenses and Perfect Focusing, (R. Merlin), Science 317, 927-929 (2007).